 Daniel Ebbers, Associate Professor of Voice, joined the faculty of the University of the Pacific in the fall 0f 2004.
-He holds the B.M. from University of Wisconsin-Stevens Point and the M.M. from the University of Southern California.
-In the Conservatory of Music, Professor Ebbers teaches vocal performance and is Managing Director and Instructor at the Pacific Opera Institute.
+He holds the B.M. in voice from University of Wisconsin-Stevens Point and the M.M. in voice from the University of Southern California.
+In the Conservatory of Music, Professor Ebbers teaches vocal performance and has been the Managing Director and Instructor at the Pacific Opera Institute.

-Daniel Ebbers has appeared with the Sacramento Opera as Cassio in Verdi’s Otello.
-Other recent engagements include Count Almaviva in The Barber of Seville, and Fenton in Nicolai’s The Merry Wives of Windsor.
-In concert Mr. Ebbers has appeared with the prestigious Music in the Vineyards Festival, the Stockton Chorale in Mendelssohn’s Elijah, the Napa Valley Chorale singing Dvorak’s Mass in D, in addition to Mozart’s Mass in C minor.
+Daniel Ebbers most recent solo appearance was with the Baltimore Symphony Orchestra with Marin Alsop conducting Richard Einhorn's critically acclaimed "Voices of Light: The Passion of Joan of Arc".
+He has appeared with the Sacramento Opera as Cassio in Verdi's Otello, Basilio, in Le Nozze di Figaro, and Beppe, in Pagliacci.
+Other recent engagements include Count Almaviva in The Barber of Seville, and Fenton in Nicolai's The Merry Wives of Windsor.
+In concert Mr. Ebbers has appeared with the prestigious Music in the Vineyards Festival, the Stockton Chorale in Mendelssohn's Elijah, the Napa Valley Chorale singing Dvorak's Mass in D, in addition to Mozart's Mass in C minor.
 In research and performance, Mr. Ebbers is regarded as an expert in the music of Benjamin Britten.
-He recently appeared in the title role of St. Nicholas in Britten’s tour de force Cantata for tenor, orchestra and choir, in addition to performing the great masterpiece Serenade for Tenor Horn and Strings with the Bear Valley Music Festival.
-He will reprise the Serenade with the St. John’s Chamber orchestra in 2010.
+He recently appeared in the title role of St. Nicholas in Britten's tour de force Cantata for tenor, orchestra and choir, in addition to performing the great masterpiece Serenade for Tenor Horn and Strings with the Bear Valley Music Festival and the St John's Chamber Music Series.

 Highlights of Daniel Ebbers' performances include a critically acclaimed appearance as Sir Bedivere with baritone, Thomas Hampson at the Washington National Cathedral, in Elinor Remick Warren's The Legend of King Arthur.
 As an artist in residence with the Los Angeles Opera, Mr. Ebbers has performed as Gastone in La Traviata, and covered leading roles including Don Ottavio, Albert Herring, Lysander in A Midsummer Night's Dream, Ernesto, and Lindoro in L'Italiana in Algeri.
 An accomplished concert artist, he has appeared with Michael Tilson Thomas and the San Francisco Symphony performing Stravinsky's Mass, and has appeared twice at both Carnegie Hall and Avery Fisher Hall.
 Mr. Ebbers has performed at both Chicago's new Orchestra Hall and the Chicago Lyric Opera in Handel's Messiah.
 A distinguished Mozart interpreter, he has appeared as Don Ottavio with Opera Theater of Connecticut, Belmonte in San Diego Comic Opera's production of Abduction from the Seraglio, as tenor soloist in Mozart's Requiem, at the Ruldophinum in Prague.
 Other mainstay roles have been the Duke of Mantua in Anchorage Opera's production of Rigoletto, Cassio in Otello, with Greensboro Opera, and with the San Diego Comic Opera as Prince Edwin in their production of The Gypsy Princess.